-- 1. Section 223(a)(5) of the JJDP Act, as amended, requires states to pass-through 66 2/3 per centum of funds that the state receives under Section 222 unless waived at the discretion of the Administrator. - 2.
+- The JJDP Act at 42 U.S.C.
+5633(a)(5) requires states to pass-through 66 2/3 per centum of funds that they receive under the JJDP Act at 42 U.S.C.
+5632 unless waived at the discretion of the Administrator. - 2.
 The request for waiver should be attached to the state's Title II application in the form of a letter to Robert L. Listenbee, OJJDP Administrator, who will review requests for exceptions to this waiver; however, the state must meet the following criteria prior to review or approval: - a.
 Demonstration, by comparing state and local expenditures for the preceding fiscal year, of how the state bears the primary financial burden for youth justice services provided in each of the authorized purpose areas. - b.
 Demonstration of consultation with units of local government in the state, either directly or through organizations representing such units, regarding the proposed waiver. - c.
 Demonstration of consultation with other state agencies that bear the primary financial burden for juvenile justice. - d.
 The approval of the state advisory group. - 3.
 For further information or clarification, contact your OJJDP Program Manager.

-Appendix D: Instructions to Complete the SAG Membership Table (with Sample Roster)
+Appendix D: Instructions to Complete the SAG Membership Table (with Sample Roster)8